A Beginner's Guide To Ayurveda & Balancing The 3 Doshas

 4. It can promote weight loss.

 While Ayurvedic medicine isn't focused on dieting, it can be helpful for maintaining a healthy weight.
+Here is an overview of Ayurvedic eating principles.

 An introduction to the 3 doshas: Vata, Pitta & Kapha.